Luca Uccello: Toronto FC II

 Uccello joined TFC Academy in 2011, and played in the Second Division of the Canadian Soccer League.
 In 2013, Luca won the Golden Boot at the U15 Generation Adidas Cup with a total of 5 goals as TFC Academy finished runners up against Chivas USA.
 Uccello would then feature as part of the academy's senior team during the inaugural season of League1 Ontario in 2014.
 He scored eight goals and won player of the week honours during week 11 of the campaign, as TFC Academy captured the regular season championship.

 Uccello signed his first professional contract with Toronto FC's USL affiliate, Toronto FC II on March 12, 2015.
 He made his debut against the Charleston Battery on March 21.
 During the 2017 offseason, Uccello would train with Danish club HB Køge, and would later re-sign with the club for the 2018 season.

 Memphis 901 FC

 Uccello signed with expansion club Memphis 901 FC for the 2019 season on October 30, 2018.

 Return to Toronto FC II

 He returned to Toronto FC II for the 2020 season.
 However, the club did not play any games that year, opting out of the 2020 USL League One season due to the COVID-19 pandemic.
 He was released by Toronto FC II after they declined his option for the 2021 season.

 College

-In August 2021 the Humber Hawks announced Uccello was joining the team for the 2021 OCAA soccer season.
+In August 2021, the Humber Hawks announced Uccello was joining the team for the 2021 OCAA soccer season.
+In two seasons with the Hawks, Uccello captured two CCAA national titles, two CCAA All-Canadian selections, and was named CCAA Player of the Year.

+In his final season, he was named the 2022-23 OCAA Male Athlete of the Year.
+Uccello concluded his career tenth all-time at Humber with 53 points (14 goals, 25 assists).